NifTK/MITK/README.md

    Now it will preserve the user entered text (if any) and the fact that nothing has been selected.

- * Branch: trac-4158-LocalFile-dll-export
+   CMICLab issue: 3528

+   - 1f355f0 Merge branch 'trac-3528-QmitkDataStorageComboBox-autoselection-fix' into niftk
+   - 39fd6b3 Dont auto-select a different node if current selection is deleted

-   Mark a nested class as dll-export so that we can use it in NifTK.
+ * Mark a nested class as dll-export so that we can use it in NifTK.

- * Branch: 4082-cmake-prefix-path
+   CMICLab issue: 4158

+   - f1ff7fb Merge branch 'trac-4158-LocalFile-dll-export' into niftk
+   - 89ce233 Bug #4158: mark nested LocalFile class for dll export too, so that we can use it from niftk

-   Passes down the CMAKE_PREFIX_PATH variable to MITK external projects
+ * Pass down the CMAKE_PREFIX_PATH variable to MITK external projects

- * Branch: trac-4463-DisableMITKColormap
+   CMICLab issue: 4082

+   - b7fe729 Merge branch '4082-cmake-prefix-path' into niftk
+   - 6e26ccb CMake prefix path passed down to the MITK subproject

-   Removes the mitkColormap dropdown menu in the datamanager.
+ * Remove the mitkColormap dropdown menu in the datamanager.

- * Branch 4501-MITK-Labeled-Map-Rescaling-Fix
+   CMICLab issue: 4463

+   - 440efa6 Merge pull request #2 from NifTK/trac-4463-DisableMITKColormap
+   - ffca398 Bug #4463: Adding to readme.md change list.
+   - 3d48c26 Bug #4463: removing all references to color maps in the datamanager view.

-   vtkMitkLevelWindowFilter does not rescale vtkLookupTable if IndexedLookup is set to true.
+ * vtkMitkLevelWindowFilter does not rescale vtkLookupTable if IndexedLookup is set to true.

- * Branch 4524-disable-nifti-io
+   CMICLab issue: 4501

+   - 1862fe1 Rescaling according to maximum possible value, not maxIndex value.
+   - e88c723 Merge branch 'trac-4501-MITK-Labeled-Map-Rescaling-Fix' into niftk
+   - 73d9614 Bug #4501: vtkMitkLevelWindowFilter fix to not rescale the lookuptable  when indexedlookup is set to true.
+   - 34ddba7 Separating mitkLookupTablePropertySerliazer into header and source

-   Disable nifti IO of MITK as NifTK has its own one.
+ * Disable nifti IO of MITK as NifTK has its own one.
 Having two is confusing because the user is shown a dialog to choose at File / Open, but they are not supposed to know the difference.
 Moreover, our reader is 'superior', as it has not just the fix of the MITK one but also more.

+   CMICLab issue: 4524

+   - 0b4aff3 Nifti IO is disabled

 Changes that are outstanding (waiting to be merged) with MITK